nkoepke/profile-image/README.md

 #### name `string`

 * A string of Characters.
-We recommend no more than 2 characters for this. `default: "NN"`
+We recommend no more than 2 characters for this.

 #### options.textColor `string`